Skip to main content

 June 3, 2026

-Anyscale has released version 1.7.0 of the Anyscale operator for Kubernetes.
-This release is backward-compatible and recommended for all users.
-See the Anyscale operator GitHub page for release details.
+Anyscale released version 1.7.0 of the Anyscale operator for Kubernetes.
+See Version 1.7.0 release notes.

 Anyscale on Azure is now in Public Preview